 - A “Tax Home” in a Foreign Country.
 This is the same requirement for using the PPT to qualify.
 You must establish a “tax home” by having a work engagement expected to last a year or more, and retaining a personal residence in the US means you do not have a “tax home” in a foreign country.

 - Been a Bona Fide Resident for the Specified Amount of Time.
 This means you must have been a bona fide resident of a foreign country for an entire tax year.
 The biggest factor here for passing the test is that you must demonstrate intent to stay in the foreign country indefinitely with no immediate plans to return to the US.
 You can read more about the specifics of a bona fide resident here.

 Our expert accountants have the expatriate tax expertise you’re looking for when it comes to filing your US expat taxes.
-Get started with us today and cross taxes off your to-do list ahead of the deadline!
+Get started with us today and cross taxes off your to-do list!